junaidanjum/listen-to-quran/README.md

 ## Quran Radio

 This is a simple and elegant Quran player solely built for the purpose of listening to Quran, that's it.
-To be able to simply hit a URL and start listening to Quran is what the main purpose of building this application is.If you find it useful, please feel free to drop me a message.
+To be able to simply hit a URL and start listening to Quran is what the main purpose of building this application is.If you find it useful, please feel free to drop me a message. *It is a work in progress.
+I recommend checking the app on Google Chrome on Desktop.*

 ## Features
 The recitation is only in Arabic by Mishari Alafasi.